 It is advisable to sign a contract so you and the school are both clear on a number of factors including:

-Type of Students
+Type of Students in Asia

+The types of students in Asia wanting to learn English are wide and varied.
 You may be teaching children, housewives, college students or corporate executives.
 It will depend upon your employer.
 Most language schools enrol students of all ages and backgrounds.
 In general, you will teach:

-- Business people – correct grammar
+- Business people – correct grammar so they can communicate in the business world in English

 - Conversational English – to people who want to speak and improve their English